 1. Take Online Courses

 You definitely don’t always need to get a degree but of course sometimes you do.
 People ask me all the time if they should go back to grad school and get a MBA or other degree.
 Before you do that, I always recommend seeing what is available online that is a lot more affordable than jumping back into grad school.
 I would first check out a site like Lynda.com where you can get access to thousands of subjects for one low monthly fee.
-I have used Lynda.com (use this link to get a free 10-day trial) to learn about social media, building a website, legal aspects of running a business and marketing.
+I have used Lynda.com to learn about social media, building a website, legal aspects of running a business and marketing.
 Of course you can also check out our courses page to learn something new too!

 Volunteer for a project to demonstrate you have the required experience and add it to your resume.
 Volunteer work can broaden your experience and exposure to life where work can’t or doesn’t.